guan404ming/WeInfer/README.md

 ## Overview

 This repostory stores the source code of WeInfer, a Web-based LLM inference framework developed on the top of [WebLLM](https://github.com/mlc-ai/web-llm).
-WebLLM is designed in a WebGPU-centric approach to accelerate LLM inference within the browsers.
+WeInfer is designed in a WebGPU-centric approach to accelerate LLM inference within the browsers.

 ![Overview](docs/framework_overview.png)